Coronavirus (COVID-19) and your Challenge

-We are confident that our 2021 trips will go ahead as planned but appreciate that there will be questions about the potential impact of COVID-19 on your fundraising or the challenge itself.
+We fully appreciate you may have questions about the potential impact of Coronavirus on your fundraising and the challenge itself.

-As we did this year, we offer the full assurance that everyone who registers for one of our 2021 challenges will be able to defer to 2022 for any reason and with no charge as long as you request this before your final fundraising deadline.
+Nonetheless for your peace of mind, we continue to offer the full assurance that everyone who registers for one of our challenges will be able to defer to the following year for any reason and at no additional cost as long as you request this before your final fundraising deadline.

 We are here to support you every step of the way.
-It is our aim to ensure that everyone who registers for these challenges can do so with confidence that there are measures in place to enable you to realise your ambitions in spite of these unprecedented times.
+It is our aim to ensure that everyone who registers for these challenges can do so with confidence that there are measures in place to enable you to realise your ambitions in spite of any change in circumstances.

 We hope to answer any further questions you have with our FAQs below but if you have any additional queries or concerns, please do not hesitate to contact us on firstname.lastname@example.org.